ElectrodeYT/bvpm/README.md

 BVPM is a basic package manager.
 It was written basically to make development of basic-linux easier.

 # File format
-The .bvp file format is just a .tar file (no compression, although if the libarchive installion supports compressed TAR files there is no reason we can't either)
+The .bvp file format is just a .tar file (compressed with zstd, although there is not reason that other compression algorithms can't be used since libarchive is used)

 The file has two/three extra files in it: